ssteinerx/ssx-twisted-loggingserver/README.rst

 On the other port it is listening for HTTP requests for the status page.
 For this reason the project code can be anywhere on the system so long as it can be run by Twisted.
-The program will need access to it's configuration file.
+The program will need access to its configuration file.
 For a production installation the code should be located in some central script location.

 Status Page
 -----------

-FIXED: ssteinerX -- file is now just served by Twisted
+FIXED: ssteinerX -- the loggingserver.css file is now just served by Twisted
 >The loggingserver.css file will need to be accessible to the web based status
 >page, you'll see in the default code it's referenced as
 >http://lcoalhost/loggingserver.css.